-If you plan on traveling in New Zealand after your deployment, you must not let your visa expire.
-Electronic visa extensions are available for up to three months from INZCHCHExpress@mbie.govt.nz and can be requested before you leave the Ice.
-Visas can also be extended at any NZ Immigration office, for a fee.
+If you plan on traveling in New Zealand after your deployment, you must not let your visitor visa expire.
+Electronic visa extensions are available for up to three months by emailing INZCHCHExpress@mbie.govt.nz before you leave the Ice.
+Visas can also be extended in person at any NZ Immigration office, for a fee.

-There is no longer a 14-day grace period in New Zealand if your visa expires while on the ice.
+There is no longer a 14-day grace period in New Zealand if your visitor visa expires while deployed.
 If you're deploying longer than 12 months, you'll need to email INZCHCHExpress@mbie.govt.nz and obtain a three-month extension before you leave the Ice.